Every day, it seems, there is a news article on faith deconstruction, focusing on individuals who have renounced or abandoned their Christian faith.

 Doubt is normal.
 Everyone experiences seasons of doubt.

 According to BARNA, questioning what you believe about religion or God is commonplace for most American adults who self-identify as Christian (or have in the past) (65%).
-Just over one-quarter (26%) say they still experience spiritual doubt, while four in 10 (40%) say they have experienced it in the past but have worked through it.
-Only about one-third (35%) claim to have never experienced it at all.
+Just over one-quarter (26%) say they still experience spiritual doubt, while four in 10 (40%) say they have experienced it in the past but have worked through it, and only about one-third (35%) claim to have never experienced it at all.

 Doubt is a part of faith.
 Faith involves trust, not the certainty of an outcome.